-This Plan has been prepared in accordance with the provisions of Section 94 of the Environmental Planning and Assessment Act 1979 (EP&A Act) and the Regulation thereto.
+This Plan has been prepared in accordance with the provisions of Section 7.11 (formerly Section 94) of the Environmental Planning and Assessment Act 1979 (EP&A Act) and the Regulation thereto.

+2.1.
 Name of Plan

-This development contributions plan is called Richmond Valley Council Section 94 Heavy Haulage Contributions Plan 2013.
+This development contributions plan is called Richmond Valley Council Section 7.11 Heavy Haulage Contributions Plan.

+2.2.
 Land to which this Plan applies